 Who Is Julian Assange?

-Born on July 3, 1971, in Townsville, Australia, Julian Assange used his genius IQ to hack into the databases of many high profile organizations.
-In 2006, Assange began work on WikiLeaks, a website intended to collect and share confidential information on an international scale.
-For his efforts, the internet activist earned the Time magazine "Person of the Year" title in 2010.
-Seeking to avoid extradition to Sweden over sexual assault allegations, Assange has remained at the Ecuadorian embassy in London since 2012.
-In 2016, his work again drew international attention when WikiLeaks published thousands of emails from U.S. presidential candidate Hillary Clinton and the Democratic National Committee, an effort believed to have impacted that year's presidential election.
+Born in 1971 in Townsville, Australia, Julian Assange used his genius IQ to hack into the databases of many high profile organizations.
+In 2006, Assange began work on WikiLeaks, a website intended to collect and share confidential information on an international scale, and he earned the Time magazine "Person of the Year" title in 2010.
+Seeking to avoid extradition to Sweden over sexual assault allegations, Assange was granted political asylum by Ecuador and holed up at the country's embassy in London in 2012.
+In 2016, his work again drew international attention when WikiLeaks published thousands of emails from U.S. presidential candidate Hillary Clinton and the Democratic National Committee.
+After his asylum was rescinded in April 2019, Assange was indicted in the U.S. for violating the Espionage Act.

 Journalist, computer programmer and activist Julian Assange was born on July 3, 1971, in Townsville, Queensland, Australia.
 Assange had an unusual childhood, as he spent some of his early years traveling around with his mother, Christine, and his stepfather, Brett Assange.
 The couple worked together to put on theatrical productions.
 Brett Assange later described Julian as a "sharp kid who always fought for the underdog."